The Taylor School

 Bricks and Mortar

-The Taylor School began at the corner of 11th Avenue and 19th Street in the South Avenue section of Birmingham.
+The Taylor School began at the corner of 11th Avenue and 19th Street in the South Highlands section of Birmingham.
 Later ads give the address as 1215 19th Street.
 Advertisements claim the “largest and best school gymnasium in the state.”
 That gymnasium with 1800 square feet was equipped as a venue for gymnastics.
 C.S.A.
 Henry, a University of Virginia graduate, would instruct in gymnastics and also play on the football team.
 Taylor himself would instruct in "dumb bell drills."

 Colors: Yale blue